 In short, copyright can be infringed if you publish, reproduce or communicate an original work to the public and you are not the author of the work.
 So, how does this apply to Instagram?

-What’s the Difference Between Posting, Copying, and Sharing?
+What’s the Difference Between Posting, Copying, And Sharing?

 Instagram allows users to curate and share beautiful images of striking landscapes, on-trend outfits or surprise moments.
 A user can either post their photo or if you like another Instagrammer’s image, you can share theirs with your followers.
 What are the copyright issues involved in posting, compared with sharing an Instagrammer’s image?

-Posting: If you post a photo on Instagram, make sure that it’s your own to avoid infringing a person’s copyright.
+If you post a photo on Instagram, make sure that it’s your own to avoid infringing a person’s copyright.
 People have been caught out by this before with Spanish Vogue even posting an image that Spanish Photographer, Sion Fullana, took and posted on Instagram.
 Spanish Vogue copied the image and as such, infringed Fullana’s copyright as they published the image without the copyright owner’s permission.
-If you want to use a person’s Instagram image, best practice is to request that person’s permission prior to posting.
+If you want to use a person’s Instagram image, the best practice is to request that person’s permission prior to posting.

-Sharing: Do you infringe a person’s copyright when you ‘share’ an Instagram image?
+Do you infringe a person’s copyright when you ‘share’ an Instagram image?
 The main issue to consider here is whether you are presenting the shared image as your own.
 When sharing an image, you should credit the original creator of the work.
 Sharing is Instagram’s equivalent of telling your friends, “hey, check out this amazing picture I found, taken by this amazing photographer I discovered!’

 When posting images on Instagram, take care to avoid accidentally infringing a person’s copyright.
 Sharing an image on Instagram is acceptable because you don’t present a picture as your own.
 And finally, if you’re unsure who owns an image – don’t use it!